PathwayAndDataAnalysis/mutex-de-novo/README.md

 |Gene2|1 |1 |0 |0
 |Gene3|0 |1 |1 |0

+Use the HGNC Symbol for the genes and make sure each sample name is unique.

 ### Gene sets file

 Prepare the gene sets file as a two-column tab-delimited text file.
 First column should have a unique name or ID for the gene set.
 Second column should have the genes separated with a space.
 Example: